exposit/katamoiran/_posts/2016-10-29-who-do-i-owe.md

 ---

-Now my rogues -- who always owe somebody something -- will have something more interesting than "you own d10x100 gold coins to Jabba the Hutt".
+Now my rogues -- who always owe somebody something -- will have something more interesting in their backstories than "you own d10x100 gold coins to Jabba the Hutt".